 Firely Terminal is the new name for our FHIR command line tool Torinox.
-And with this name change we also released exiting new features and an overview video of this nifty, cross-platform automation tool.
+With this name change, we also released exciting new features and an overview video of this nifty cross-platform automation tool.

 For a full overview of the core features of Firely Terminal, and the new ValueSet expansion and powerful FQL querying, watch the video or continue reading below!
 To directly get started, go to the installation instructions or the Firely Terminal documentation.

 Firely Terminal is a tool for working with FHIR on the command line.
-It is built on our open-source Firely .NET SDK and works on any operating system: Linux, Mac or Windows.
-It is the most powerful tool for automating anything in your FHIR development process, like synchronizing with Simplifier.net projects, talking to FHIR APIs and validating FHIR specifications and examples.
+It is built on our open-source Firely .NET SDK and works on any operating system: Linux, Mac, or Windows.
+It is the most powerful tool for automating anything in your FHIR development process.
+This includes synchronizing with Simplifier.net projects, talking to FHIR APIs and validating FHIR specifications and examples.

 Below we will expand on the video and end with a future outlook.

 fhir help: This will provide you with all the commands and how to use them.
 And this can also be used to learn more about any other subcommand, for example with

 fhir stack: Firely Terminal works in most cases with an internal ‘stack’ of resources such as an internal memory of resources we are working with.
 The